tme-osx/TME-AIX/5gnetops/ReadMe.md

 # 5G RAN Fault Prediction with AI Assistance

 This project contains a machine learning model for predicting fault occurrence rates in a 5G radio network based on various network KPIs.
 The model is fine-tuned on a dataset containing network KPIs and fault occurrence rates.
-The server is built using Flask to provide predictions through a REST API. <br>
+The server is built using Flask to provide predictions through a REST API. <br><br>
 Model-Card: https://huggingface.co/google-t5/t5-small <br><br>
 Data Sources:  <br>
 (1) https://opendata.fcc.gov/Consumer/CGB-Consumer-Complaints-Data/3xyp-aqkj/about_data<br>